Tearnote/Playnote/doc/pipeline.md

 ## 5. Chart building

-A chart is built by parsing the IR streams. ~~Random variables are determined, and used to filter out control-flow-dependent events.~~ Header events are used to establish definite metadata, and channel events produce notes ~~and measure timing information~~.
+A chart is built by parsing the IR streams. ~~Random variables are determined, and used to filter out control-flow-dependent events.~~ Header events are used to establish definite metadata, and channel events produce notes and measure timing information.
 Notes are separated into lanes, their vertical positions and timestamps established, and then sorted from earliest.
 The list of slots actually used by events is enumerated, and a list of requests is built containing all audio, ~~image and video~~ files used by the chart.
 Finally, metrics are calculated from the finished chart to establish runtime details like note count, loudness, ~~length, BMS feature usage, note density, most common BPM~~.
 The output is an immutable chart structure, containing metadata, metrics, lanes ~~and scroll speed timeline~~.

 ~~If the chart doesn't use control flow, then metadata and metrics can be cached to speed up future loading.~~